ec-jrc/lisflood-code/4_annex_tests/index.md

 ### Test StepStart and StepEnd variables
 To define start and end simulation timesteps in LF you may use date time notation (21/12/2000 06:00) or integer timesteps (e.g. 215, calculated from CalendarDayStart using DtSec steps).
-We need to ensure that using dates and integers for StepStart and StepEnd gives equivalent setups.
+We need to ensure that either using dates or integers for StepStart and StepEnd gives equivalent setups.

 Tests are done with daily and 6hourly timesteps (i.e. DtSec=86400 and DtSec=21600).